Our previous article has introduced the KOL phenomenon. The next question to answer is, how impactful are these KOL in reality?

-The KOL phenomenon is particularly impacting the fashion and beauty industries.
-For example, one Weibo (Twitter-like social media) hashtag activity hosted by SK-II in 2018 attracted a great amount of views and discussions, by involving several KOLs (most of them were TV stars).
-By the end of February 2019, this activity had received 200 million reads and triggered 1.78 million comments, and the engagement was initiated and led by the stars’ fanbase at first, then spread to the general online population.
-To provide a comparison, another hashtag activity by SK-II that was not powered by KOL marketing triggered only 21 thousand comments.
+Take for instance two particularly impacted industries in China: fashion and beauty.
+By involving several KOLs, a Weibo (Twitter-like social media) hashtag activity hosted by beauty brand SK-II in 2018 generated a massive amount of views and comments; by the end of February 2019, this activity had received 200 million reads and triggered 1.78 million comments.
+While the engagement was initiated and led by the stars’ fanbase at first (most of the KOLs involved were actually stars of Chinese TV Shows), then spread to the general online population.
+To put things in perspective, a different hashtag activity by SK-II that was not powered by KOL marketing triggered a comparable of views but only 21 thousand comments.

 In China, KOLs Are A Sales Vehicle